West Mountain Loop from Anthony Wayne Recreation Area

 From the kiosk at the southern end of the parking area, proceed south on the Horn Hill Loop Mountain Bike Trail, with blue-on-white diamond blazes.
 The trail passes through a pine forest and crosses several bridges.
 In about half a mile, you’ll cross the white-blazed Appalachian Trail, and soon afterwards, you’ll reach a junction with the red-on-white-blazed Ramapo-Dunderberg (R-D) Trail.
 Turn left onto the R-D Trail, which begins to climb West Mountain.

-After ascending stone steps, the R-D Trail crosses the wide Beechy Bottom East Road, also marked with the blue-on-white blazes of the Horn Hill Bike Path.
+After ascending stone steps, the R-D Trail crosses the wide Beechy Bottom East Road, also marked with the blue-on-white blazes of the Horn Hill Bike Trail.
 It continues to climb steadily through dense mountain laurel thickets until it bears left and crosses a gully.
 The trail now turns left, passes an old mine opening and continues around the side of the mountain.
-Soon, it turns sharply left, climbs steeply, then follows a level path alongside a cliff, with views to the left.
+Soon, it turns sharply left, climbs steeply, then follows a level path alongside a cliff, with views through the trees to the left.

-After climbing once more to reach the highest point on the ridge, the S-BM Trail begins a steady descent of about 750 vertical feet.
+After climbing gradually to reach the highest point on the ridge, the S-BM Trail begins a steady descent of about 750 vertical feet.
 It soon reaches a very steep section, where extreme care should be taken if the trail is wet, icy or snow-covered.
 The grade then moderates somewhat.
 About halfway down, the trail crosses a stream and joins an old woods road, with more gentle grades.
 The road is eroded in places, and some stretches of the trail have been routed away from the road.

 The Fawn Trail climbs over a rise and descends to cross the white-blazed Appalachian Trail.
 After a short climb, the Fawn Trail crosses the blue-blazed Timp-Torne Trail and descends to end at a junction with the white-blazed Anthony Wayne Trail at Beechy Bottom East Road.
 Turn left and follow Beechy Bottom East Road as it heads south.
 Almost immediately, you’ll reach an intersection where the Horn Hill Loop Mountain Bike Trail joins from the right.
 Bear left and continue ahead on the bike trail, following the blue-on-white blazes along the nearly level Beechy Bottom East Road (do not follow the white blazes of the Anthony Wayne Trail, which turns right and descends to the northern parking area at the Anthony Wayne Recreation Area).